Igalia/chisel/readme.md

 This is a basic tool, and doesn't touch any options, but can be useful as a starting point.
-You can manually edit the resulting document output.chsl to configure the needed options (see docformat.md.html for the available configurable options).
+You can manually edit the resulting document `output.chsl` to configure the needed options (see `docformat.md` for the available configurable options).
+It is also possible to pass document-global options as command line arguments:

+    chisel -S texttochisel copies=5 < input.txt > output.chsl

 ### Rendering a document